In a Nutshell

-American Express excels at merchant financing, providing large amounts for short periods of time and is best suited for financing big projects or simply for expanding your business.
+American Express excels at merchant financing, providing large amounts for short periods of time and is suited for financing big projects or simply for expanding your business.
 65% of merchants who apply get an instant decision, and most customers return for more financing in the future.
 Use your funds to manage cash flow or to take advantage of a new opportunity for your business, and repay in daily increments.
 American Express merchant financing also offers auto-debt, so you know what you'll pay every day, or payments as a percentage of your receivables, so you'll pay based on how your business is doing.
 Early repayment is free, with reimbursement of up to 25% of your fixed fee.

 Each of the financing options has different eligibility requirements, different terms and conditions, and caters to a different set of purposes.
 Below are highlights of all 3 types of financing: merchant financing, business loans, and working capital.